Orange-OpenSource/a11y-guidelines/src/fr/mobile/ios/developpement.md

 <pre><code class="swift">
 @IBAction func tapHere(_ sender: UIButton) {

+    //accessibilityLanguage is not available yet in SwiftUI (only UIKit and AppKit)
     myLabel.accessibilityLanguage = "en"
     myLabel.accessibilityLabel = "This is a new label.
 Thank you."
 }